Last Updated on December 20, 2019

-Magnetic resonance imaging delineate the extent of the tumor within the bone and also any extension into the soft tissue.
-It is very helpful in defining the size, contents, and relationship of the lesion to adjacent neurovascular structures and helps for planning the biopsy and tumor resection.
+Magnetic resonance imaging delineates the extent of the tumor within the bone and also any extension into the soft tissue.
+It is very helpful in defining the size, contents, and relationship of the lesion to adjacent neurovascular structures and helps in planning the biopsy and tumor resection.

 MRI is highly reliable for planning limb salvage or an amputation